Gokuldroid/Gokuldroid.github.io_old/_posts/2017-11-19-java-perf-matters-1.markdown

 **Conclusion :**

-forEachList , iterator , listIterator yeilds same performance most of the time. forEach complies to iterator pattern when we compile and the working of those list internally same. indexed for loop yeilds better performance than iterators method.Fast index method is really means something in single invoke.Iterator implementaion additionally checks for modification,makes method calls internally.In our test we used 5L objects.
-For smaller size result may be different.Play with this size you will get to know better.I will tend to use fast indexed loop method as my IDE does the auto completion.
+forEachList , iterator , listIterator yields same performance most of the time. forEach complies to iterator pattern when we compile and the working of those list internally same. indexed for loop yields better performance than iterators method.Fast index method is really means something in single invoke.Iterator implementation additionally checks for modification,makes method calls internally.In our test we used 5L objects.
+For smaller size result may be different.Play with this size you will get to know better.I will tend to use fast indexed loop method as my IDE does the auto-completion.
 This is ok for running app in PC.
-In android these benchmarks is really important. beacause we need to squze every cycle of cpu.
+In android these benchmarks is really important. because we need to squeeze every cycle of CPU.

 ### **Adding elements to arraylist :**